 Interventions for communication issues

 Speech pathologists assess and provide intervention for communication skills.
-This includes understanding what is being said and learning to use words and sentences.
 Treatment (intervention) for communication often involves the use of augmentative or alternative communication systems, such as signing, communication boards and speech generating devices.

 Interventions for intellectual disability and learning difficulties